zeroluck/docs/sources/admin-guide/openid-connect/index.md

 If you are familiar with SAML, there are many parallels in OpenID Connect, but the jargon (or "taxonomy") is different.
 For example, instead of attributes, we have "user claims".
 Instead of Service Provider (SP), we have "client".
-Instead of Identity Provider (IDP), its OpenID Provider (OP).
+Instead of Identity Provider (IdP), its OpenID Provider (OP).

 ## Discovery